 The families did not experience this “safe and healthy environment.”
 One of the two plaintiffs came to the U.S. because his son desperately needed medical treatment.
 A charity had helped them pay for major heart surgery for the six-year-old, but they said he needed regular checkups with a cardiologist to ensure he survived the recovery process.
 This, combined with the persecution they faced in their Guatemalan village, forced the father to seek asylum in the U.S. When he told the Border Patrol agent these details, the agent verbally and physically abused them.

 The goal of the lawsuit is not just to obtain reparations for the families but to prevent the government from implementing similar legislation at any point in the future.At Guerra Sáenz, PL, we are deeply committed to advocating for the rights of immigrants.
 Because Mr. Guerra was an immigrant himself, he understands the stress and trauma people may experience as they fight for their immigration goals.
 If you are hoping to build a future in the United States, our firm is ready to stand by your side.
-Contact us today at (888) 936-3228 to schedule your initial consultation.
+Contact us today at (888) 936-3228 to schedule your initial consultation with an immigration attorney in Coral Springs.